AnshTripathi11/Customer-Ordering-Stock-Management-System-/README.md

-# Smart-Mobility-Ecosystem
+# Customer Ordering & Stock Management System
-This repository contains resources and documents for the Smart Mobility project.
+This repository contains resources and documents for the Customer Ordering & Stock Management System .